Typical Daily Schedule

 During free play, we intentionally have minimal interaction with the children.
 We observe them closely and step in to gently guide when needed.
 We intervene when it becomes clear children don’t have the ability to navigate social interactions, or if their play enters a level of risk that is physically/emotionally unsafe.
 When we do step in, it is to offer tools to successfully navigate the challenge at hand.
 Children decide what happens next with the guidance of a trusted adult.
 Sharing this responsibility and freedom helps build confidence and resilience.
 Children learn that if they did it once, they can do it again.

-Loose Parts increase the variety and level of play experiences such as social, constructive, symbolic, dramatic, and exploratory play.
+Loose Parts are an essential variable in our environment.
+They increase the variety and level of play experiences such as social, constructive, symbolic, dramatic, and exploratory play.
 The more flexible the materials and environment are, the more opportunity for creative experimentation.

 Self Help

 Throughout the school day, we encourage children to do things independently.
-From getting their outdoor gear on and off, to using zippers, hand washing, hanging up jackets, cleaning up play areas- we encourage children to do things themselves.
-Children develop self help skills through repetition, building their sense of self-confidence and independence.
+From getting their outdoor gear on and off, to using zippers, hand washing, hanging up jackets, cleaning up play areas and eventually classroom jobs.
+Children are encouraged to do things themselves to support development of self help skills through repetition, building their sense of self-confidence and independence.